VasilKalchev/LiquidMenu/README.md

  - Selectable lines
  - Callback functions

----

 Requirements
 ------------
  - The Arduino's <a href="https://github.com/arduino/Arduino/tree/master/libraries/LiquidCrystal"> LiquidCrystal</a> library.
- - LCD supported by <a href="https://github.com/arduino/Arduino/tree/master/libraries/LiquidCrystal"> LiquidCrystal</a> (* with Hitachi HD44780 or a compatible chipset*)
+ - LCD supported by <a href="https://github.com/arduino/Arduino/tree/master/libraries/LiquidCrystal"> LiquidCrystal</a> (*with Hitachi HD44780 or a compatible chipset*)
  - Arduino board or a compatible microcontroller
  - Input device/s is recommended (*buttons, rotary encoder, etc.*)

----

-Quick start
+How to use
 -----------
 ### Classes organization
 This library uses hierarchically structured classes to represent the different elements of a menu.

 *Basic class hierarchy diagram:*

 ![Basic class hierarchy diagram](https://github.com/VasilKalchev/LiquidMenu/blob/master/doc/basic_diagram.png "Basic class hierarchy diagram")

 *Click [here](https://github.com/VasilKalchev/LiquidMenu/blob/master/doc/diagram.png) for a complete hierarchy diagram.*

 The **LiquidLine** class represents a **line** of text/variables on the display.